ididifdgb/spigot-reinforcement-plugin/README.md

 # Spigot Reinforcement Plugin
 A Spigot Reinforcement Plugin for 1.13 inspired by Civcraft.
 You can reinforce after enabling the mode using `/reinforce` and right clicking on the blocks.

+# How it works

+There are three levels of reinforcement: stone (250), iron (750), or diamond (1800).
+Type `/reinforce` and to toggle reinforcement mode and left click to determine the remaining strength of the block being hit.
+Right clicking while holding one of the reinforcement materials in your main hand will reinforce a block instead.

+Note that you cannot damage blocks while in reinforcement mode.

 # File format
 The `reinforcement_overworld.srpdata` file is structured as a series of `[x y z strength group_id]` structs encoded in binary taking up 16 bytes of space per block to denote reinforcements.
 One file exists for each dimension.
 The groups.srpdata file is a human-readable file just denoting which user belongs to which group.